 Dihedral parameters are fit to QM torsional scans using constrained geometry optimisation.
 Set-up of torsional scans and parameter fitting are both automated, and support for weighting and regularisation schemes are also provided.

-This work is funded by the EPSRC.
+This work is funded by the UKRI.

 Image credits: Lauren Nelson.